Liscum Bowl: History

 The set was completed on 2 November 1902.
 It first went on display in the window of Arthur & Bond Company, and the ladle was stolen.
 Part of the ladle was quickly recovered from the thief, who had managed to break off part of it and sell it.
 He was sentenced to seven years in prison.
 It was repaired and the set was sent to the United States, transported by a U.S. cruiser via the Suez Canal and finally presented to the regiment at Madison Barracks, New York, in April 1903.

 Over the years, the Liscum Bowl traveled with the regiment and went on display for many years.
 It was stored in a vault at a San Antonio bank during World War I and World War II.

 In 2003, it underwent much needed restoration work at Creative Metalworks in Maryland, which described its condition: "One hundred years after its creation, the bowl was in dire need of restoration: dented, crushed and battered, full of lead solder from poorly executed prior repairs, and missing talons and other segments of the ornate dragons."

-After a thorough restoration, the Liscum Bowl was on display at Center for Military History in Washington, D.C.
+After a thorough restoration, the Liscum Bowl was on display at the US Army Center of Military History in Washington, D.C.
 It was returned to Korea in 2006, where it resided at the Camp Red Cloud museum for 12 years.

 In 2018, the Liscum Bowl was permanently moved to Fort Carson, Colorado.
 Col. Liscum had spent time in Colorado Springs, Colorado prior to the Boxer Rebellion.
 It was unveiled in an official ceremony, where one of Col. Liscum's descendants spoke.